Bioluminescence Kayak Tours San Juan Island

 WHY CHOOSE SEA QUEST FOR YOUR BIOLUMINESCENCE KAYAK TOUR ON SAN JUAN ISLAND?

-Best location for kayaking with bioluminescence near Seattle!
+- Best location for kayaking with bioluminescence near Seattle!

-A magical glowing light show you won’t forget any time soon.
+- A magical glowing light show you won’t forget any time soon.

-We make night kayaking a safe, fun and accessible experience!
+- We make night kayaking a safe, fun and accessible experience!

-Stay warm and dry on the water - even while kayaking at night!
+- Stay warm and dry on the water - even while kayaking at night!
 Our best in class equipment will ensure your comfort.

-Best bioluminescence kayak tour display in Washington State
+- Best bioluminescence kayak tour display in Washington State.

-Highest safety standards for any company operating kayak tours at night in the San Juan Islands.
+- Highest safety standards for any company operating kayak tours at night in the San Juan Islands.

-Highest quality equipment of any kayak bioluminescence tour in Friday Harbor.
+- Highest quality equipment of any kayak bioluminescence tour in Friday Harbor.

-The best quality guides in the San Juan Islands with the most training on where to find bioluminescence in a kayak.
+- The best quality guides in the San Juan Islands with the most training on where to find bioluminescence in a kayak.

-Ready to Start Your Adventure?
+Ready to Start Your Friday Harbor Bioluminescence Kayak Tour?

 BIOLUMINESCENCE KAYAKING TOURS IN THE SAN JUAN ISLANDS

 Sea Quest offers bioluminescence kayaking tours in the San Juan Islands every night.
 No prior experience is required to join our bioluminescence kayak tours which offer you a chance to enjoy some of the finest light shows that nature provides!
-Beneath our kayaks, the fertile waters of the San Juan Islands support plankton that produces sparkling lights.
-And in the sky above, our rain-shadow shields away clouds to create the clearest nights anywhere in western Washington.
+Beneath our kayaks, the fertile waters of the San Juan Islands support plankton that produce sparkling lights.
+And in the sky above, our rain-shadow shields away clouds to create the clearest nights anywhere in Western Washington.
 We are certain that kayaking in bioluminescence is an experience you’ll never forget!

 BIOLUMINESCENCE NIGHT KAYAKING TOURS IN THE SAN JUAN ISLANDS

-Sea Quest’s bioluminescence night kayaking tours in the San Juan Islands are offered daily after dusk.
+Sea Quest’s bioluminescence night kayaking tours in the San Juan Islands are offered daily at dusk.
 Our knowledgeable kayak guides will take you out to explore the beauty of our coastal waters in the evening.
-You’ll have a chance to see amazing array of organisms that produce or reflect light, including plankton, jellyfish, and shrimp.
+You’ll have a chance to see amazing array of organisms that produce or reflect light, including plankton, jellyfish, ctenophores and shrimp.
 Book a bioluminescence night kayaking tour with Sea Quest to experience one of the great wonders of nature!

 IS NIGHT KAYAKING IN THE SAN JUAN ISLANDS DANGEROUS?

 Night kayaking in the San Juan Islands is accessible to anyone with an adventurous spirit and is incredibly safe.
 No experience is necessary to join a guided night kayak tour with us.
 In fact, many of our guests in the San Juan Islands experience kayaking for the very first time at night with Sea Quest.
 Our expert night kayak guides manicure a safe, educational and entertaining tour.
 In no time you will be comfortably paddling in the safest waters with the highest densities of phytoplankton and the greatest chances of seeing vibrant bioluminescence!
-Don’t miss your chance to experience a night kayak adventure with Sea Quest!
+Don’t miss your chance to experience a night kayak adventure with Sea Quest Kayak Tours!

 HOW DO I CHOOSE A DATE FOR MY BIOLUMINESCENCE KAYAK TRIP IN FRIDAY HARBOR?

 Bioluminescence and the lunar cycle have a strong relationship.
 A bright full moon will make the glowing organisms seem dimmer.
 Oppositely, a dark new moon will allow the full glory of bioluminescent organisms to shine!
 The “in-between” phases of the lunar cycle offer moderate displays.
 To increase your chances of seeing a good bioluminescence display on your kayak trip with Sea Quest, use the lunar calendar on this page and select a date with a darker moon.
 If you want to see a partial moon, the best time to do so is during the third quarter phase.
 This is when the moon is waning and rises later at night.
 The first quarter moon rises well before the sun sets, so it is not as visible.
+For more info, see our page on how to interpret a lunar calendar to maximize your chances kayaking in bioluminescence!

 WHAT DATES ARE BEST FOR BIOLUMINESCENCE KAYAK TOURS ON SAN JUAN ISLAND?